For many of us the holiday season is a time of indulgence and enjoyment. You consume more food and alcohol than usual and exercise less.

 1. Aim to cook more

-Focus more on whole foods like fruits, vegetables, lean proteins and healthy fats.
+Shift your attention towards whole foods like fruits, vegetables, lean proteins and healthy fats.
 Try to make sure these minimally processed, nutrient rich ingredients form the bulk of every meal.

 If you’re up for it, expand your horizons and get creative with ingredients that you usually wouldn’t buy.
-Try adding a new legume to your shopping list and if you need some inspiration for how to use them, check out our Flexitarian Cookbook.
+Try adding a new legume to your shopping list and if you need some inspiration for how to use them, check out our Cookbook.
 Other favourite cookbooks of ours include Ottolengi’s Flavour cookbook, or any of Jamie Olivers cookbooks.

 2. Ditch dieting